teamwalnut/rescript-urql/docs/getting-started.md

 ## Setting Up the Client

 To get started with `reason-urql`, the first thing you'll want to do is create your client.
 Your client is the core orchestrator of communication with your GraphQL API, handling all outgoing requests and incoming responses.
-To create a client, simply call the `make` function from the `Client` module.
+To create a client, call the `make` function from the `Client` module.

 ```reason
 open ReasonUrql;